PhantomMike/100-days-of-code/log.md

 ### Day 7: January 18, 2017

-**Today's Progress:** Worked on the first half of the jQuery lessons, published sample html on github.
+**Today's Progress:** Worked on the first half of FCC jQuery lessons, published sample html on github.

 **Thoughts:** Fun stuff, reminds me of some experience with "dynamic html" many years ago...